tramitit/guides/en/poland/acknowledgement_of_paternity.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how to claim paternal rights and responsibilities for a child through acknowledgment of paternity.
-Find out who needs it and the procedures involved.
+description: Learn the process, requirements, and implications of acknowledging paternity, especially for unmarried parents with disputed or questioned paternity.
 draft: false
-meta_title: 'Acknowledgment of Paternity: Establishing Rights & Responsibilities'
+meta_title: Understanding the Acknowledgment of Paternity Process
-title: 'Acknowledgment of Paternity: Establishing Rights & Responsibilities'
+title: Understanding the Acknowledgment of Paternity Process
 translationKey: poland-acknowledgement_of_paternity
 ---

 ## Description
 ### What is it?